Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > I will keep cleaning the board, despite the feedback
 > - #AM - 10/11

-> 2 is a prime number, and it only took us 6 and a bit weeks to get there - #NW -
+> 2 is a prime number, and it only took us 6 and a bit weeks to get there - #NW - 10/11 mber, and it only took us 6 and a bit weeks to get there - #NW - 10/11

+> “Nicholas Wright..”
+> You need to set your alarm earlier
+> Integer-land makes us happy
+> - #NW - 12/11

+> Last time we were looking at prime numbers, and now it’s time to clean the air filter - #NW - 13/11

+> I’m gonna do this in a different colour to show what a fabulous educator I am - #IL - 14/11